 Current Policy Projections

-According to our assessment, Mexico’s current policies will lead to emissions between 723 MtCO2e and 736 MtCO2e excl.
+According to our assessment, Mexico’s current policies will lead to emissions between 724 MtCO2e and 736 MtCO2e excl.
 LULUCF in 2020.
-In 2030, the emissions level is projected to reach 803–843 MtCO2e, excl.
+In 2030, the emissions level is projected to reach 810–843 MtCO2e, excl.
 LULUCF.
-We estimated a range (see the Assumptions section for more details) as we consider it unrealistic that Mexico will achieve its target of 7% nuclear electricity generation in 2030 (lower end) and because it is uncertain which electricity source would be used to fill the gap.
-If instead of nuclear generation, gas combined cycle (gas CC) systems were used, Mexico would have higher emissions by 2030 (upper end).
+We estimated a range (see the Assumptions section for more details) given the uncertainty in GDP projections.
+The upper end assumes higher economic growth than the lower end.
 This scenario suggests that Mexico will neither meet its 2020 nor 2030 emissions targets and will need to implement additional policies to do so.

 Historically, Mexico’s emissions have been increasing since 1990.
 GHG emissions have steadily shifted away from agriculture and LULUCF towards energy-related emissions.
 While in 1990 agricultural emissions represented 31% of Mexico’s GHG emissions, by 2015 their share had declined to 18%.
 Over the same time period, energy-related emissions increased substantially—by almost 40%.